How To Heal Scabs Fast: 10 Pro Tips

 You might have heard about the wonders of collagen for cell repair and tissue renewal.
 Collagen is the main protein that helps to restore degenerated tissue and build new skin cells.

-As you grow older, your body's natural collagen production decreases, and you may need daily supplements to up your collagen intake.
+As you grow older, your body's natural collagen production decreases, and you may need daily supplements to increase your collagen intake.
 We recommend using hydrolyzed or medical-grade collagen supplements.

 Sometimes knowing how to heal scabs fast means knowing when to see a doctor!
 If you have a wound that does not seem to be healing properly, or if you develop any signs of infection (such as redness, swelling, or drainage), be sure to see a doctor.
 They can provide you with additional treatment, such as antibiotics, if necessary.